-The All-Weather Friend is a place to come when a friend is going through a difficult time and you want to offer the right kind of support.
+The All-Weather Friend is a place to come when a friend is going through a difficult time, one of life’s bad storms, and you want to offer the right kind of support.
 It's hard to know what to say and do (or almost more important, what NOT to say and do) when you haven't experienced a situation for yourself...

 I use the term informed compassion to describe what people need from others when times are tough.
 Compassion is a feeling of empathy for another person's suffering.
 Informed compassion is a combination of empathy and knowledge.
-Knowledge is power—learning about a friend's adversity frees you from awkwardness and enables you to be at your best as a friend.
-I can speak about what it is to show informed compassion for hardships I've experienced, among them suicide, infertility, miscarriage and the loss of a loved one from dementia.
-People who've experienced other types of loss can tell what they have gone through and how friends can help.
-My story (below the blog) shows the difference just a few seconds can make when an acquaintance briefly, unexpectedly acknowledges a loss.
-The difference a friend can make—an informed friend—is profound.
+Knowledge is power.
+Learning about a friend's diagnosis, or crisis, or problem frees you from awkwardness and enables you to be at your best as a friend.
+The difference a friend can make—a friend who stays put during hard times—can be lifesaving.

-I've included quick slide shows on each topic, but these can give only the most 'broad brushstroke' ideas of how to help a friend in crisis.
-We learn best through people's stories, not lists and bullet points.
-Stories help us understand more deeply; compassion flows naturally from understanding.
-The website will evolve, hopefully, into a large community in which people can share their stories and wisdom about friendship in the most difficult times of life.
+We learn best through people's stories.
+Mine, or part of it, is below the blog.
+Stories help us understand more deeply, and compassion flows naturally from understanding.
+The website will evolve, hopefully, into a large community in which people can share their stories and wisdom about friendship during the most difficult times of life.
 Send your topics, thoughts, stories and contributions (firstname.lastname@example.org).

 My story, the story of The All-Weather Friend—